|

 instruments or the pure imagination of them.
 This became very apparent

-in the insurance files of the world trade center disaster, also a major
+in the insurance files of the World Trade Center disaster, also a major

-stage in my dreams which tagged prices not only onto lost and destroyed
+stage in my dreams, which tagged prices not only onto lost and destroyed

 This integral function of money with its high degree of generalization

-energies and vibrations promiscuous and versatile.
-We often see alliances
+that render libidinal energies and vibrations promiscuous and versatile.

-in dreams that would be impossible but desirable or abject and unthinkable
+We often see alliances in dreams that would be impossible but desirable

-in real life.
-Dreams flow in liquids that are as lubricated as money.
+or are abject and unthinkable in real life.
+Dreams flow in liquids that

-Actual money cash or more to the point: cash flow - is today already
+Actual money cash or more to the point: cash flow is already

-anachronistic and will soon be not only irrelevant in business but also
+anachronistic and will soon not only be irrelevant in business but also

 more likely even prohibited for tax and security reasons.